GDPR for charities: How charities in the UK can comply with GDPR

 What is Legitimate Interest?

 The concept of 'legitimate interest' in data processing is essential to GDPR.
-According to the ICO, charities and other organisations have a legal obligation to handle personal data in a lawful, fair, and transparent manner.
+According to the ICO, charities and other organizations have a legal obligation to handle personal data in a lawful, fair, and transparent manner.

 The ICO points out that 'legitimate interest' is the most flexible lawful basis for processing, but you cannot assume it will always be the most appropriate.